pfheatwole/thesis/source/canopy_geometry.rst

      Distortions due to billowing, braking, etc. (We will be ignoring these, but you can use the section indices to deal with them.)

-The section scale, position, and orientation define the *chord surface* of the wing. [[**FIXME**: is a *chord surface* the same thing as a traditional *planform*?]]
-The final step of defining the 3D wing shape is to assign each section a cross-sectional profile called an *airfoil*.

 .. figure:: figures/paraglider/geometry/airfoil/airfoil_examples.*

    Airfoils examples.